-Our Oslo Pass was still valid until mid-afternoon, so we headed out to the Bygdøy Peninsula to visit their excellent museums and do a little bit of hiking.
-With the Oslo Pass:
+Given we activated our Oslo tourist cards the previous afternoon, our Oslo Pass was still valid until mid-afternoon on Day 2.
+We headed out to the Bygdøy Peninsula to visit their excellent museums and do a little bit of hiking.

-- We took the bus (same cost as the subway)
+- We took the Oslo bus the Bygdoy Peninsula for free

-- We then went on a great forest & oceanfront hike to the Kon-Tiki museum where the kids were so excited to see “Moana’s boat” (adults are 100 NOK, kids 6-15 are 40 NOK and under 5 are free.
-Note, up to 5 kids are free with two paying adults)
+- We then went on a fun oceanfront Oslo hike to the Kon-Tiki Museum (also free with the Oslo Pass) where our kids were so excited to see “Moana’s boat”

-- After a quick ice cream cone, we walked to the nearby Fram Museum – home of the world’s strongest polar vessel.
-It’s way more fun than it sounds! (adults are 100 NOK, kids are 40 NOK and under 5 are free.
-Note, up to 5 kids are free with two paying adults)
+- After a quick ice cream cone, we walked to the nearby Fram Museum (also free with the Oslo Pass) – home of the world’s strongest polar vessel.
+It’s way more fun than it sounds!

 - We took the bus home

-Once the Pass had expired, we walked with the kids to a playground near our apartment, which of course was a free activity.
-By using a single 24-hour pass, we were able to have two full calendar days of diverse family fun.
+Once our 24-hour Oslo Pass had expired, we walked with the kids to a playground near our awesome Oslo vacation rental apartment.
+By using a single 24-hour Oslo Pass, we were able to have two full calendar days of diverse family fun.

-Adults: During the 24-hour period our Oslo Pass was valid, we each consumed 735 NOK ($92 USD) worth of attractions and transportation.
-The cost of a 24-hour Oslo Pass is 395 NOK ($50 USD), which resulted in savings of 340 NOK ($42USD)!
+During the 24-hour period our Oslo Pass was valid, we each consumed 735 NOK worth of attractions and transportation.
+The cost of a 24-hour Oslo Pass when we visited Oslo was 395 NOK.

 Read more about our 5 day itinerary for Oslo with kids.

-For us, the 24-hour Pass was enough as we got to see all the museums we wanted to over this time frame.
-If you are more into cultural attractions than we are, you can get even better value with a 48 or 72 hour Pass (costing roughly $75 and $93 USD respectively).
+For us, the 24-hour Oslo Pass was enough as we got to see all the Oslo museums we wanted to over this time frame.
+If you are more into cultural attractions than we are, you can get even better value with a 48 or 72 hour Oslo Pass.